Code-Institute-Submissions/New-York-Schools/README.md

 ### What is the app for?

 This is a web app to showcase a dashboard for school donations across New York state.
 The dashboard is owned by the Henry Curtis, who is aspiring to be governer of New York State.
-The dashboard is to assist in the governer's narrative on how bad funding is for school within the state.
+The dashboard is to assist in the governer's narrative on how to help funding for New York State schools.

 ### What does it do?